jakepatock/comp_biomed_final_project/README.md

 ```bash
 unzip dataset/mimic-iv-3.1.zip -d dataset/
 ```
 This will results in a directory called mimic-iv-3.1 being created in the dataset directory.
+Note ensure that unziping does not result in a doubled comp_biomed_final_project/dataset/mimic-iv-3.1/mimic-iv-3.1.
+It should be comp_biomed_final_project/dataset/mimic-iv-3.1/<general_files_in_mimic_dataset>.
 This concludes the setting up of the repository.

 ### 3. Configure Environment
 To ensure compatibility with the dependencies in this project we will install the packages found in the requirements.txt in the root directory.
 To create this environment, create a new Python environment with Anaconda or any method you prefer.
 The example below uses Anaconda to initialize a fresh Python 3.11 environment and install the requirments file.